 - Book online – If you are visiting a popular attraction, it is worth looking at ticket prices online before you go.
 Prices online can be purchased at a reduced rate whilst also saving your ideal time slot.

 - Coupons – Coupons are popular in the UK.
-Travel by train and pick up the 2 for 1 booklets from stations outside of London or head over to VoucherBin to get discounted deals.
+Travel by train and pick up the 2 for 1 booklet from stations outside of London or head over to VoucherBin to get discounted deals.

 - Walking tours – Take advance of the free walking tours around the major cities; find a local free tour on Free tours by foot.